tAndreani/IPVARIABLE/README.md

 # Reproducibility score matrix and estimation of the noisy regions
 Reproducible and not reproducible regions for the same cell type and different proteins are aggregated in a reproducibility score matrix.
-Afterwards, z-score calculation obtained after 1000 sampling is obtained using the following R function>
+Afterwards, z-score calculation obtained after 1000 sampling of the reproducibility score matrix is obtained using the following R function:

-Function Stat:
+Function

 # References